Become a Sponsor

 Immediate Impact: The Event

-2. During the event, girls listen to a diverse group of speakers and become inspired by at least one of the speakers and a spark is ignited for a new perspective on life.
-Girls consider themselves Possibility Thinkers and use that as a lens for making decisions in their daily lives.
+- During the event, girls listen to a diverse group of speakers and become inspired by at least one of the speakers and a spark is ignited for a new perspective on life.
+Each girl considers herself a POSSIBILITY THINKER and uses that as a lens for making decisions in her daily life.

 A Year Later: Girl Partner Network